Economic uncertainty, high inflation rates, and chatter about a recession changes how consumers and businesses spend their money.

 This process within the platform will show you how changes in search behavior are affecting your company.
 Use these insights to form a plan for the current state of industry change, and compose your action plan for the future as things continue to change.

-Understanding human behavior via online search behavior lets you alter your SEO strategy for the current situation at hand.
+Understanding human behavior via online search behavior lets you alter your SEO strategy.

 — Mitul Gandhi, Co-founder and CEO

-When we went through the above steps for a company that provides information on physicians and other types of healthcare providers, we saw data that matches the expected user behavior.
+At the beginning of the Covid-19 pandemic, we analyzed data from a company that provides information on physicians and other types of healthcare providers.
+The data matched the expected user behavior for that questionable time.

 (Trends in Content Types for a medical industry company.)